I Need Your Loving: Music video

 The video for "I Need Your Loving" was recorded on a very limited budget compared to previous Human League videos.
 It was directed by Andy Morahan, who had done the previous video for "Human".
-In many ways the video is a rehash of the video for The Lebanon, being filmed at a fake concert/studio appearance to an audience of extras.
-The camera swings wildly around the band as they play the song, and continually focuses in and out in time with the music, which caused some viewers to complain it made them feel motion sick.
+In many ways the video is a rehash of the video for "The Lebanon", being filmed at a fake concert/studio appearance to an audience of extras.
+The camera swings wildly around the band as they play the song, and continually focuses in and out in time with the music.